 Safhyre is a UAE online platform for recruiting.
 It connects employers with employees.
 Moreover, it provides employers with access to the database of job candidates.

-Our team has built this website from scratch with such features as:
+Our team has built this website from scratch using such features like:

 - Matching algorithm for similar resumes